 I'm sorry, a school teacher's job is not more important than mine.
 I work for a money making venture that also provides a service.
 The big difference is that mine makes a profit beyond costs and for the moment, is solvent.
 And that's only because the government has yet to suck enough resources out of us to drive us into the ground.

-The counter arguement is that these people have a right to organize and that they will take the cuts as long as they can have the right to organize.
-No, the public sector does not make profits and so has no inherent right to organize for more pay and benefits, the government being such an overbearing ogre of an employer don't you know, that unions are essential to protect these people.
-Listen, it's not a coal mine we're talking about.
-People (and I was one of them) got into public service for the good hours, being close to home and the benefits, NOT the money.
-Now they seem to have the big money too.
+The counter argument is that these people have a right to organize and that they will take the cuts as long as they can have the right to organize.
+Well no, the public sector does not work to make profits and so really has no inherent right to organize for more pay and better benefits, the government being such an overbearing ogre of an employer don't you know, that unions are essential to protect these people.

 When we have government negotiating with government employees we get the equivelant of a baseball team where the pitcher, the catcher and the batter are all on the same team.
 The public unions always seem to hit it out of the park.
 The town I live in had up until last year, 3 out of it's 5 selectmen that were public employees.
 That must've been one hell of a negotiating meeting huh?
 When a town or a state for that matter enjoys a large percentage of public employees who don't have long commutes and can organize the vote beyond the capacity of private workers, we get a one party rule and the producers suffer like we have for over the last decade.

 But bad economic policy can only last so long.
 Government invariably ends up grabbing more than the private sector can support and it never ends well.